wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 1. Group normality, and
 2. group homoscedasticity (variance equality).

-This step is necessary to properly decide which ANOVA suite is applicable and lend meaning to our results.
+This step is necessary to properly decide which ANOVA suite best fits our data and lend significance to our results.

 The program checks for normality visually with histograms, box plots, and Q-Q plots, and statistically with the Kolomogorov–Smirnov test.
 It then checks for variance equality with the Brown–Forsythe test.